September 21, 2018

 Corrales, N.M. - Today, Governor Susana Martinez was joined by Ideum executives and local officials for the ribbon-cutting ceremony on the company’s new exhibit fabrication studio that will allow the company to continue growing production and creating new jobs.
 The new 5,500 square foot facility will grow Ideum’s footprint, allowing them to serve more customers across the globe.

 August 16, 2018

-Albuquerque, N.M. – Today, Governor Susana Martinez announced that NMA Ventures will receive up to $1.6 million from the Catalyst Fund to invest in New Mexico startups.
-This commitment will leverage $2.6 million in funds from NMA Ventures, to be invested in New Mexico startups, bringing the total potential investment from this commitment through the Catalyst Fund up to $4.2 million.
+Santa Fe, N.M. - Today, Governor Susana Martinez announced that BlueStone Venture Partners, LLC will receive up to $3 million from the Catalyst Fund to invest in New Mexico bioscience startups.

-Albuquerque, N.M. - Today, Governor Susana Martinez announced that Vitality Works, an Albuquerque based manufacturer, will expand its operations, creating up to 80 new manufacturing jobs.
-Vitality Works' expansion will be supported by New Mexico's closing fund, LEDA, as well as the Job Training Incentive Program (JTIP).
+Albuquerque, N.M. - Today, Governor Susana Martinez was joined by company executives and local officials to break ground on the expansion of Vitality Works' Albuquerque manufacturing facility.
+The expansion will create up to 80 new manufacturing jobs.
+Vitality Works will also invest more than $7 million in their facility.
+The expansion will be supported by New Mexico's closing fund, LEDA, as well as the Job Training Incentive Program, JTIP.